Healthy citizens are the greatest asset any country can have.

 Lifestyle and diet changes are among the most effective ways to prevent and lower LDL.
 Additionally, if you’re a smoker and haven’t already done so, make a plan to quit.
 Here, we’ll explore some detailed changes that work well for lowering LDL cholesterol.

 While there are many wise eating habits you can incorporate into your dietary plan to improve cholesterol levels, the lowest cholesterol levels are found in diets with the highest soluble fibers.
-Diets high in soluble fiber often align with the typical anti-inflammatory diet, which emphasize foods like kidney beans, Brussels sprouts, and apples.
+Diets high in soluble fiber often align with the typical anti-inflammatory diet, which emphasizes foods like kidney beans, Brussels sprouts, and apples.
 Soluble fiber has the ability to reduce cholesterol absorption in the blood, making it a powerful nutrient for individuals with high LDL cholesterol.

 Additionally, eliminating trans fats found in margarine and store-bought, processed snack foods can help to reduce cholesterol.
 Individuals may also wish to incorporate foods rich in omega-3 fatty acids such as walnuts, flaxseeds, salmon, and mackerel.
 While these foods won’t affect LDL cholesterol themselves, they do have other cardiovascular benefits, such as the ability to help reduce blood pressure.